 So Which Crystals Are Water Safe?

 Good question.
-You could get scientific books on minerals or look on websites to find this out but with so many new varieties of crystals it could become a nightmare.
+You could get scientific books on minerals or look on websites to find this out but with so many new varieties of crystals, it could become a nightmare.
 Will you even be able to remember which ones are water safe and which are not?
 Do you want to cleanse half the crystals one way and half another way?

 I have too many crystals now to remember this or look up the hardness or water safety every time.
 The problem is many crystals I have are not even listed anywhere for the Mohs hardness scale.
 You won’t find it for rare, recently discovered crystals.
 You will struggle with any stones known only by their metaphysical name and not their mineral make up.

-I don’t think it is very practical and it makes such a simple thing very complicated.
+I don’t think it is very practical and it makes such a simple thing as cleansing very complicated.
 As I will explain there are too many perfectly safe ways to cleanse ALL your crystals.
 If you are concerned about having already cleansed your crystals in water, check the list below:

 Water Safe Crystals List: